 To 350 ml of water in the 800-mL fleaker, add 1 mL of 1% phenolphthalein solution and 1 drop of 2 M KOH.
 Place the specially drilled fleaker top on the fleaker.
+Prepare the butane grill lighter by taping two strike on the box stick matches to the end of the lighter so that the flame of the lighter will ignite the matches.
 See the video of this demonstration to check this set-up.

 Tilt the fleaker and insert the butane lighter in the hole drilled in the fleaker top.
 Using the lighter trigger, ignite the butane flame.
+The flame will ignite the matches.
 If the base of the butane lighter is pressed snuggly against the hole in the top of the fleaker, the flame inside the flask will self extinguish.

 After the flame is extinguished, withdraw the lighter and place the #1 rubber stopper in the hole in the fleaker.
 Make sure the system is tightly closed and give the fleaker a good shake.
-The red phenolphthalein color will disappear as the carbonic acid (from $CO_2$ hydration) neutralizes the potassium hydroxide, but the rate of disappearance is much slower than the rate of disappearance with $SO_2$ produced sulfurous acid in the acidic oxide demonstration (q.v.)
+The red phenolphthalein color will disappear quickly.